Part 12 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Jerry was in the startup phase of his very own business.
 He went all out and set up an office many business owners would only dream of.
 He had a top-of-the-line computer system and a desk fit for a Fortune 500 CEO.
 The money Jerry spent on advertising and getting ready for the grand opening was enormous.

-Everything was looking really good for him, and he was on cloud nine planning, organizing, and getting ready to live his dream.
+Everything was looking perfect for him, and he was on cloud nine planning, organizing, and getting ready to live his dream.
 Unfortunately, that day never came.

 Go Easy During the Startup Phase

-Here’s one good way to look at starting a business:
+Here’s one way to look at starting a business:

 When a business is in the startup stages, it keeps going until it runs out of money to operate.
 So the more money you have, the longer you have to succeed and build stability.